Manta joke

 Jokes poke fun at a stereotype of the working class owner of a second-tier muscle car, typified by the Manta.
 Mantas were targeted at buyers who yearned for a sports car but could not afford a status car such as a BMW or Mercedes.
-Proud Manta owners often decorated them with chrome, G-T stripes, racing tyres, or high beams to mimic the exclusiveness of race cars.
+Proud Manta owners often decorated them with chrome, racing stripes, alloy wheels, racing tyres, or high beams to mimic the exclusiveness of race cars.